tsngo/stable-diffusion-webui-aesthetic-image-scorer/README.md

 git clone https://github.com/tsngo/stable-diffusion-webui-aesthetic-image-scorer extensions/aesthetic-image-scorer
 ```

+After restarting the ui, see settings for options

 ## Features
 - Save score as EXIF or PNG Info Chunk (Only PNG Chunk Info currently)
 - Save score as tag (Windows Only)
     - Added to tags as `aesthetic_score_5.9`
     - JPG supports by default.
 PNG tags requires a 3rd party software like [File Metadata](https://github.com/Dijji/FileMeta/releases)
+- Run prediction using CPU